 There are three (3) different types of record checks to choose from – please read carefully below for more detail and choose only ONE (1) record type while completing your online application.
-For example, it is not necessary for you to complete and pay for a level one (basic) and a level three (Vulnerable Sector) record check for the same employer, student placement or volunteer organization.
-If in doubt about the type of record check that you need, please call 705-949-6300 ext.
+For example, it is not necessary to complete and pay for a level one (1), basic, and a level three (3), Vulnerable Sector, record check for the same employer, student placement or volunteer organization.
+If in doubt about the type of record check you need, please call 705-949-6300 ext.
 326.

 Normal Hours of Operation:

 Monday to Friday 8 a.m. - 4 p.m. (by appointment only)

 (Closed on Statutory Holidays)

 The Sault Ste.
 Marie Police Service is pleased to offer online records check submissions to members of the public.
 Please visit our Online Records Check page.